mstocco/mariostoc.co/content/traininglog/20230122-challenge2023-22weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

 Still need Advil to get over the pain in my left tonsil.
-Not much of a cough.
+Not much of a cough which might be my best news so far.

+2 Advil before bed to try and get through a full night's sleep.

 <!---->
 ## WEDNESDAY JAN 25 ⛅️